epreston/PSTreeGraph/README.md

 # Status

 PSTreeGraph should be considered an viable solution for displaying single parent tree data in an interactive hierarchy.
+The "ARC" branch contains the automatic reference counting compatible code base.
+In the very near future, this will be merged with "master", non "ARC" code will be frozen at the 1.0 release.
+Those looking for a reference counted implementation should look for a "Non ARC 1.0" branch.

 This project follows the [SemVer](http://semver.org/) standard.
 The API may change in backwards-incompatible ways before the 1.0 release.